 Consider the following sentences:

-The phrase “If I were you…” is perhaps the most common example of the subjunctive mood in English – where the verb “were” is the past subjunctive form of the verb “to be”.
+The clause “If I were you…” is perhaps the most common example of the subjunctive mood in English – where the verb “were” is the past subjunctive form of the verb “to be”.

-You might expect the phrase to be “If I was you…”; however, this in incorrect – in standard English it must be “were”.
+You might expect the clause to be “If I was you…”; however, this in incorrect – in standard English it must be “were”.

 The past subjunctive is used to refer to unreal/counterfactual situations in present time.
 Here are some more examples: